top of page

-What is happening in Venezuela is not a unique tragedy of geography; it is a clinical case study in what happens when "money dies."
+What is happening in Venezuela is not a unique tragedy of geography.
+It is a clinical case study in what happens when "money dies."
 For decades, financial experts have warned that when governments destroy their currency through debt and over-printing, the global order shifts: force replaces finance.

 The Script of Systematic Failure